 In Google, search ‘IBM Competencies’ and find a box magically appear:

-Each of these words can be weaved into your CV or commented on in the interview.
+Each of these words can be weaved into your CV and/or commented on in the interview.
 This will also prove to your interviewer you care enough to research the company.
-If, however, this does not work … well, good luck!
+If, however, this does not work … well then, good luck!

 Another place you can stalk – carefully read that is, is the ‘about the company’ website page.
-There you can allow the keywords to penetrate your mind, take root in your eyes … and destine them for your CV and cover letter.
+There you can allow the keywords to penetrate your mind, take root in your eyes … and write about them in your CV and cover letter.

 Now that we understand why the core competencies are important/how they are applicable to you, let’s talk about what they actually are: